jvineveld/magento2-easy-layout-content-controller/readme.md

-# Repository not activly managed!
+# Repository not actively managed!

 If you wan't to use this, that's fine.
 Test it well before deployment, and if you find any bugs please submit a pull request.